ERNI-Academy/training-get-fit-at-git/slides.md

 * set the `EDITOR` environment variable, like i.e.:`export EDITOR='vim -X'`
 * if using linux, configure your `.bashrc` with alias files (like the ones provided in this training)

 ---

+# configure files to ignore

+For each one of your repos, configure the files to ignore by editting `.gitignore` at the top of your repo.
+It contains entries such as:

+* `output.html` : generated files, out of git
+* `build/output/` : build folders
+* `*.o` : typical for C/C++ if no build folder
+* `*.swp` : if you use vim

+In github there are ignore templates ready to use when a repo is created.

+---